About

 The Dubuque Arts Council was founded in 1969 by a dedicated group of residents whose mission was to bring outstanding performers from many disciplines to perform in Dubuque area schools as an inspiration for young people.

-Having started off many years ago with limited school participation and students, we now serve some 20,000 students in 31 schools---and that number is growing.
-For a second season, grant support from The Community Foundation of Jackson County will enable us to deliver programming to the Onward Fine Arts Center in Maquoketa.
-Approximately 1,600 students from 16 schools in Jackson County will enjoy the Artist In Residence program, a wonderful opportunity to expose this next generation to the Arts.
+Having started with limited school participation and students, we now serve over 20,000 students in 31 schools - and that number is growing.
+Grant support from The Community Foundation of Jackson County has enabled us to deliver programming to the Ohnward Fine Arts Center in Maquoketa, allowing approximately 1,600 students from 16 schools in Jackson County to enjoy the Artist In Residence program.

 Because the council believes arts appreciation is a life-long pursuit, we are proud to present Music at the Star in addition to our school programming.
-Each consecutive Sunday evening for seven weeks, starting on Father’s Day, area residents of all ages can enjoy free musical entertainment at the Alliant Amphitheatre.
+Running for six Sunday evenings in the summer, starting on Father’s Day, area residents of all ages can enjoy free musical entertainment at the Alliant Amphitheatre.
 This is a perfect way to spend a relaxing evening with family and friends.

 Dubuque Arts Council’s operations are supported in part by the National Endowment for the Arts and the City of Dubuque.
 To find out more about how National Endowment for the Arts American Rescue Plan Act Grants to Local Arts Agencies for Subgranting impact individuals and communities, visit www.arts.gov.